Rasmuson Fisheries Research Center

 Research Goals

-• Ecology, biology, distribution and systematics of species of fish and shellfish affected by fisheries, both target and nontarget species;
+• Ecology, biology, distribution and systematics of species of fish, shellfish, and seaweeds affected by fisheries, both target and nontarget species;

-• Genetic structure of Alaskan fish and shellfish populations;
+• Genetic structure of Alaskan fish and shellfish populations and seaweeds;

-• Fluctuations of fish and shellfish stocks, interactions of forage species with consumers including mammals and birds, and the ecosystems in which they occur;
+• Fluctuations of fish and shellfish stocks and seaweeds, interactions of forage species with consumers including mammals and birds, and the ecosystems in which they occur;

-• Development of the shellfish aquaculture industry in Alaska;
+• Development of the shellfish aquaculture and mariculture industry in Alaska;

-• Impacts of climate change on coastal fisheries and their communities and/or impacts of changing fisheries and ecosystems on human communities.
+• Impacts of climate change on marine and riverine fisheries and their communities.